Zucchini Tots

 Recipe Tips

-1. Squeeze as much water out of the shredded zucchini as possible.
+1. Squeeze as much water out of your shredded zucchini as possible.
 It’s the key to making crisp, cheesy zucchini tots.
 There will be a lot more water than you’d expect, so keep squeezing!

 2. Add more panko breadcrumbs if the mixture is too wet.
 You should feel it sticking together.
 If not, add more breadcrumbs 1 tablespoon at a time until it does.